GraceTorresLeite/SpeckFlowTestBase/Scenarios/create_user.md

-# 1- Feature: CreateUser
+# 2 - Feature: CreateUser

 ## Story:

 	As a new customer

-	I would like to access the Sign in page

-    	So be able to register at the online store.
+	I want to register

+	To have a profile linked to the site

-### Scenario 1: Created user successfully
+### Scenario: Created user successfully

-	Given that I dont have register user
+	Given  that I type the URL in my browser

-	And I click on the Sign In button
+	And I click on the Sign In button to register

-	When insert valid e-mail
+	And I insert valid e-mail

 	And click in Create an Account

-	When insert all required data
+	And I fill in all mandatory fields

-	And click in Register
+	When click in Register

-	Then I will be directed to My account profile with my full name signed to the right of the navbar
+	Then I will be directed to my profile

-### Scenario 2: Error - Create an account with an existing email
+### Scenario: Error - Create an account with an existing email

+	Given  that I type the URL in my browser

+	And I click on the Sign In button to register

-	Given I inserted an <Email_Exists> already registered
+	And I insert an email already registered

 	When click in Create an Account

 	Then a message error will be displayed

-###  Scenario 3: Error - Create an account with an invalid email
+### Scenario: Error - Create an account with an invalid email

+	Given  that I type the URL in my browser

+	And I click on the Sign In button to register

-       Given I inserted an <Email_Invalid> already registered
+	And I insert an invalid email

 	When click in Create an Account

 	Then a message error will be displayed

-###  Scenario 4: Error - invalid mandatory fields
+### Scenario: Error - invalid mandatory fields

+	Given  that I type the URL in my browser

+	And I click on the Sign In button to register

+	And I insert valid e-mail

+	And click in Create an Account

-	Given I fill in an invalid mandatory field
+	And I do not fill in all mandatory fields

 	When click in Register

-	Then a alert error will be displayed
+	Then a message error will be displayed with the missing data